• Home

 For the app to work, users have to link a checking account to their Qapital account.
 There’s also the option to connect a PayPal account or credit card, though those aren’t required.
 After linking the checking account, users can set up rules that direct their savings activity.

 Where the saved money is held can vary.
-All users have access to an included bank account that can store funds, and it does generate a modest amount of interest.
+All users have access to an included bank account that can store funds, and it generates a modest amount of interest.
 However, users with higher-level service tiers can also put the saved money into an investment account, allowing them to invest in ETFs instead, which can mean more growth potential.

 It’s critical to note that while a Qapital account is associated with a separate banking account – which is FDIC-insured – Qapital isn’t the one managing the bank account.
 Instead, those services are provided by its partner bank.
 Additionally, brokerage services through the app are overseen by a partner institution, not Qapital directly.